emiliatug/PFP_dataset_curator/README.md

 # Protein Function Prediction Dataset Curation

-This project contains a series of pipelines for data preprocessing and curating large-scale protein and gene ontology datasets with multiple features extracted from PFP, UniProt, QuickGO, and other Gene Ontology resources, alongside the implementation of a pipeline using networkx to generate the Lin Score (semantic similarity metric) as a label.
+This project contains a series of pipelines for data preprocessing and curating large-scale protein and gene ontology datasets with multiple features extracted from PFP from Kihara Lab (https://kiharalab.org/), UniProt, QuickGO, and other Gene Ontology resources, alongside the implementation of a pipeline using networkx to generate the Lin Score (semantic similarity metric) as a label.